harmanen/sveltekit-demo/README.md

 # SvelteKit demo

 A small demo app build using Svelte and SvelteKit.
+See design documentation [here](./design/).

 ## Requisites